 2. Affiliates must only use creative supplied by, or approved by, Betway.

-3. Affiliates must provide Betway with details of all locations, media and methods by which their marketing is conducted on behalf of Betway, including but not limited to details of all URLs, landing pages, , brand displays, player destinations and social media).
+3. Affiliates must provide Betway with details of all locations, media and methods by which their marketing is conducted on behalf of Betway, including but not limited to details of all URLs, landing pages, content (including articles mentioning Betway, quoting Betway or providing an opinion on behalf of the company), brand displays, player destinations and social media).

 4. Affiliates must not place marketing featuring the Betway brand on websites providing unauthorised access to copyrighted content.